RyanTYT/rusty_trader/trading-app/README.md

 ### Use the test seam

 Add `#[cfg(any(test, feature = "test-utils"))]` to keep source items `pub(crate)` in prod but reachable from `tests/` via `trading_app::test_internals::…`.
 The `test-utils` cargo feature + self-dev-dependency auto-enables it for `cargo test`.

 ---

+## Thoughts

+If you've been following since the beginning, you might remember a trading-app-old service that was the legacy Python Build.
+Firstly, that was really badly built as I didn't fully understand async runtimes back then, nor did I understand locks, and many other things I learnt along the way.
+Python is nice for quick and easy, but gets really bad and annoying to follow after significant code buildup (i.e. it offers ease in trade for significant technical debt).
+I initially pursued the Rust version only because I wanted the static typing, and wanted to learn Rust, but it's taught me more than a few things along the way, and this current architecture would certainly be significantly more laborious to implement in Python now - using a multi-threaded async runtime alongside kernel threads (which would have flown right over my head back then).

+Anyway, locks are lame and annoying but is something you reach for when you start learning Rust from scratch.
+After a while though, you realise most of the time locks like Mutexes just introduce unnecessary complexity as well as overhead - most of the time, locks aren't fully necessary; use a lock-free data structure or create one yourself instead (though arguably atomic operations use hardware locks so you never really do stray too far away from locks).

+The actual strategies remain private while I test and refine them.

+---